 More unique and scrumptious options for incorporating Brazil nuts into your diet include:

-- Brazil nuts have been shown to fight inflammation, combat cancer, positively affect mood, improve heart health and control thyroid health.
+- Brazil nuts benefits are impressive.
+These nuts can help to fight inflammation, combat cancer, positively affect mood, improve heart health and control thyroid health.

-- It’s important not to overdo it with these nuts, since the high selenium content can be detrimental if you overload your body with it.
-Brazil nuts also spoil quickly, so make sure to purchase them in reasonable amounts.
+- It’s important not to overdo it with this Brazilian nut, since the high selenium content can be detrimental if you overload your body with it.

 Get FREE Access!